NEID Pipeline Algorithms

 A table of index values and additional information can be accessed by reading the Level 2 extension called “ACTIVITY”.
 All reference wavelengths are listed in air wavelengths.
 The table contains the following columns:

-• INDEX, the name of the index calculated.
-A subscript of “_1” or “_2” is a deprecated feature; both values are calculated in an identical manner and the values are duplicates of each other.
+• A subscript of “_1” or “_2” is a deprecated feature; both values are calculated in an identical manner and the values are duplicates of each other.

 • VALUE, the value of the activity index using the algorithms described above